Sean Waltman: Personal life

 In the mid-2000s, Waltman was in a relationship with Joanie Laurer, who competed as Chyna in the WWF.
-They were engaged but later split up.
+They were engaged on November 1, 2002, but eventually split up.
 In March 2005, Waltman appeared on the VH1 reality show The Surreal Life, in which he visited Laurer in an attempt to reconcile with her.
 After Laurer refused to reconcile, he was eventually ejected from the house by the other guests.
-On The Tomorrow Show with Keven Undergaro, he recounted the last time he saw Chyna.
-He has been open about past substance abuse issues; during his relationship with Laurer, he struggled with an addiction to methamphetamine and narcotics such as cocaine and prescription pain medication.

 In 2008, Waltman attempted suicide in his Mexico City apartment.
 He later said he was so overcome with shame and guilt after a physical altercation with his then-girlfriend Alicia Webb that he consumed a mixture of pills and alcohol and hanged himself from his apartment balcony.
-Webb supposedly found him hanging and was able to get him down, reviving him until an ambulance arrived.
+Webb found him hanging and was able to get him down, reviving him until an ambulance arrived.
 Following this incident, he was placed in WWE-sponsored rehab and began his recovery.

-On April 30, 2017, Waltman was arrested at the Los Angeles International Airport after allegedly being found in possession of methamphetamines.
-On May 26, however, it was announced that the charges had been dropped after lab results determined the pills he possessed were not methamphetamines nor any form of narcotic.
+On April 30, 2017, Waltman was arrested at the Los Angeles International Airport while allegedly possessing methamphetamine.
+On May 26, the charges were dropped after lab results determined the pills he had were not methamphetamine nor any form of narcotic.

-On September 24, 2018, Waltman announced the death of his ex-wife and the mother of his two children, Terry Waltman, to whom he was married from 1994 to 2002.
-He said she had "lost her battle with mental illness and addiction".
+On September 24, 2018, Waltman announced the death of his ex-wife and the mother of his two children, Terry Waltman, to whom he was married from 1994 to 2002, stating she had "lost her battle with mental illness and addiction".
 He began dating author Angela Nissel in 2018.
 In 2022, Waltman became a grandfather.